By Young Americans Insurance Editorial Team

 Every state has its own auto insurance or financial responsibility rules.
 A no-deposit policy is only useful if it satisfies the state’s legal requirements and any lender or lease obligations.
 If a driver is caught without required insurance, the consequences may include fines, license suspension, registration problems, reinstatement fees, or higher future premiums.

 Before buying, make sure the policy provides valid proof of insurance and meets the rules in the state where the vehicle is registered.
-If you need an SR-22 or another filing, confirm that the insurer can file it before paying.
+If you need an SR-22, FR-44, or another financial responsibility filing, confirm that the insurer can file it before paying.

 Frequently Asked Questions